gost-dom/browser/README.md

 **The Go-to headless browser for TDD workflows.**

-Gost-DOM is a headless browser written in Go intended to write tests of web application in Go that relies on JavaScript.
+Gost-DOM is a headless browser written in Go designed simplify and speed up testing of web application in Go, particularly when a the application behaviour relies on JavaScript.
 Properties of Gost-DOM-based tests:

 - Tests run in parallel due to complete _complete isolation_[^1]
 - No erratic behaviour due to 100% predictable UI reactions.